 Using Attachment Combs

-When using the 5mm and 3mm comb, as expected, I found that it was much too long for my facial hair length:
+As expected, when using the 5mm and 3mm comb, I found that it was much too long for my facial hair length:

 However, the above picture should at least provide you with an idea of how bulky the head becomes with the comb attached.
 To further that point, here’s how it looks when going over the mustache area: